nalgeon/sqlpkg-cli/README.md

 ╰────────────────────────────────────────────────╯
 ```

-Please note that `sqlpkg` is new and a bit rough around the edges.
+`sqlpkg` is implemented in Go and has zero dependencies.

 [Download](#downloading-and-installing) •
 [Install packages](#installing-packages) •